Oil steady on new lockdowns, vaccine hopes

-LONDON (Reuters) - Oil steadied on Monday, pressured by concerns over surging coronavirus cases globally and by Libya’s plan to boost output, however, prices found some support by hopes of a U.S. fiscal package and expectations of a vaccine by the end of the year.
+LONDON (Reuters) - Oil steadied on Monday, pressured by concerns over surging coronavirus cases globally and by Libya’s plan to boost output, but prices found some support from hopes for a U.S. fiscal package and expectations of a vaccine by the end of the year.

 Worldwide coronavirus cases crossed 40 million on Monday, according to a Reuters tally.